Gary Johnson: Personal life

 Johnson was married to his college girlfriend, Dee Johnson (née Simms; 1952–2006) from 1977 to 2005.
 As First Lady of New Mexico, she engaged in campaigns against smoking and for breast cancer awareness and oversaw the expansion of the Governor's Mansion.
 He initiated a separation in May 2005, and four months later announced that they would divorce.
 At the age of 54, Dee Johnson died unexpectedly on December 22, 2006, her cause of death later attributed to hypertensive heart disease.
 The couple had two children, now adults.
 He also has a granddaughter, Cora, through his son Erik.

 Johnson was an avid triathlete who biked extensively.
 During his term in office, he competed in several triathlons, marathons and bike races.
 He competed three times (1993, 1997, 1999) as a celebrity invitee at the Ironman World Championship in Hawaii, registering his best time for the 2.4 mi swim, 112 mi bike ride, and 26.2 mi marathon run in 1999 with 10 hours, 39 minutes, and 16 seconds.
 He once ran 100 miles in 30 consecutive hours in the Rocky Mountains.
-On May 30, 2003, he reached the summit of Mount Everest "despite toes blackened with frostbite."
+On May 30, 2003, he reached the summit of Mount Everest "despite toes blackened with frostbite".
 He has climbed all of the Seven Summits: Mount Everest, Mount Elbrus, Denali, Mount Kilimanjaro, Aconcagua, Mount Vinson, and Carstensz Pyramid – the tallest peaks in Asia, Europe, North America, Africa, South America, Antarctica, and Australia respectively.
 He completed the Bataan Memorial Death March at White Sands Missile Range in New Mexico, in which participants traverse a 26.2 mi course through the desert, many of them in combat boots and wearing 35 lb packs.

 On October 12, 2005, Johnson was involved in a near-fatal paragliding accident when his wing caught in a tree and he fell approximately 50 feet to the ground.
 He suffered multiple bone fractures, including a burst fracture to his twelfth thoracic vertebra, a broken rib, and a broken knee; the accident left him 1+1/2 in shorter.
 He used medicinal marijuana for pain control from 2005 to 2008.

-Johnson is a Lutheran and has said that his belief in God has given him "a very fundamental belief that we should do unto others as we would have others do unto us."
+Johnson is a Lutheran and has said that his belief in God has given him "a very fundamental belief that we should do unto others as we would have others do unto us".

 Johnson has celiac disease and maintains a gluten-free diet.
+He has homes in Santa Fe and Taos, New Mexico.